MicrosoftDocs/Viva/Viva/insights/org-team-insights/reference/manager-updates.md

 Today, Viva Insights gets organizational data from two sources:

-* **HR files uploaded by admins**.
+* **Organizational data files uploaded by admins**.
 These files power organizational insights.
-* **Azure Active Directory (AD)**.
+* **Azure Active Directory**.
 This data powers team insights, like:
     * Teamwork habits
     * Briefing email cards for managers
     * Digest email for managers

-While end-users can modify the teams that result from Azure AD data, they can't modify the teams that result from HR files.
+While end-users can modify the teams that result from Azure Active Directory data, they can't modify the teams that result from organizational data files.

 ## What's changing?

 Rather than using a data source for organization insights and another for team insights, Viva Insights will only use one.
-This could be Azure Active Directory, or a HR upload file outlining your company management hierarchy.
+This source could be Azure Active Directory, or an organizational data upload file outlining your company management hierarchy.
 Also, the product will no longer support end-user modifications to team members.
 Ending support for end-user-modified teams helps make sure there's only one organizational structure.

 ## Why are we making these changes?